marcluque/Reversi-Server/README.md

 # Reversi-Server
-The Reversi-Server may be used as game master for [clients](https://github.com/DataSecs/Reversi-AI) to play Reversi.
+The Reversi-Server may be used as a game master for [clients](https://github.com/DataSecs/Reversi-AI) to play Reversi.
 However, this version of Reversi is tweaked to be harder and more complicated.
 The rules for this more complex version of Reversi are explained below.
 The clients communicate with the server according to the protocol below.